adibgpt/Super-resolution-Turbulence/README.md

 ## Evaluation Metric

-The primary evaluation metric for this challenge is Mean Squared Error (MSE) between the ground truth and the predicted high-resolution images.
-Additionally, private metrics such as Structural Similarity Index Measure (SSIM) of pixels and subgrid-scale stress evaluations will be used to assess the top-performing models.
-Participants may want to consider these metrics when tracking their model evaluation progress.
+The primary evaluation metric for this problem is Mean Squared Error (MSE) between the ground truth and the predicted high-resolution images.
+Additionally, further metrics such as Structural Similarity Index Measure (SSIM) of pixels and subgrid-scale stress evaluations will be provided to assess the model.

 ## Requirements